marbl/ModDotPlot/README.md

 ### Static Mode

 ```
-moddotplot static -h
+moddotplot static <ARGS>
 ```

-This skips running Dash and quickly creates plots under the output directory using [plotnine](https://plotnine.readthedocs.io/en/v0.12.4/).
+This skips running Dash and quickly creates plots under the specified output directory using [plotnine](https://plotnine.readthedocs.io/en/v0.12.4/).
 By default, running ModDotPlot in static mode this will produce the following files:

-- A paired-end bed file, containing intervals alongside their corresponding identity estimates
+- A paired-end bed file, containing intervals alongside their corresponding identity estimates.
-- A self-identity dotplot for each sequence
+- A self-identity dotplot for each sequence.
 - A histogram of identity values for each sequence.

 See [static mode commands](#static-mode-commands) for further info.